CharuMatta/Automated-Test-Script/README.md

 #Introduction
-This script will login into Xtracta website using your credentials.
+test_script_login_page.py:- This script will login into Xtracta website using your credentials. max_occuring_str.py:- script to find the maximum occurring character in a string

 #Installation
 yum install -y python3